Signed Networks: theory, methods, and applications: Network structure and inference

 To infer the parameter values \(\theta\), \(\phi\), and \(\omega^\pm\), the authors employ the maximum likelihood estimation method; i.e., they estimate the parameter values that make the observed network most probable under the model assumptions.
 The main challenge is that the group memberships of nodes are not observed, so the likelihood must be maximised over both the model parameters and the latent variables.
 To solve this, Jiang et al. use an expectation–maximization (EM) algorithm: in the expectation step, they estimate the hidden group memberships of edges given the current parameter values; in the maximization step, they update the parameters \(\theta\), \(\phi\), and \(\omega^\pm\) to maximize the expected log-likelihood.
 These two steps are repeated until convergence.

 Another approach to handling negative edges within an inferential framework was proposed by Peixoto in~\citep{peixotoNonparametricWeightedStochastic2018}.
 Peixoto treats edge signs as covariates (i.e., edge attributes) decoupled from the underlying network model.
 The network structure is modelled with a standard, degree-corrected, SBM~\citep{peixotoNonparametricBayesianInference2017,peixotoBayesianStochasticBlockmodeling2019}, while the signs are accounted for independently.
 For real-valued signed weights, they are modeled with a Gaussian-like model; for binary signs ($\pm1$), a Bernoulli model; and for correlations in $[-1,1]$, the author suggests to transform the data to $(-\infty, \infty)$ using $y = 2\, \mathrm{arctanh}(x)$.
 In all cases, this allows for avoiding overfitting and enables hierarchical inference\footnote{This can be done by marginalising the weight distributions, or using instead microcanonical models that fix statistics like mean and variance}.
-Importantly, the model does not incorporate any assumption of structural balance, which is both a strength and a limitation: on one hand, it can reveal signed group structure beyond what balance theory predicts; on the other, the inferred communities may be difficult to interpret or relate to established theoretical notions.
+Importantly, the model does not incorporate any assumption of structural balance.
+This is both a strength and a limitation.
+On one hand, it can reveal signed mesoscale structures beyond what balance theory predicts.
+Examples include core-periphery configurations and assortative structures where both positive and negative links are concentrated within the same groups.
+According to \cite{zhang2025meso}, these unbalanced patterns are prevalent in real-world networks, even those that appear balanced at the micro-scale level of triangles.
+On the other hand, the inferred communities may be difficult to interpret or relate to established theoretical notions, as explored in~\citep{gonzalez2025defines}.

-Other extensions of SBM-based inference include maximum-entropy approaches ~\citep{galloAssessingFrustrationRealworld2024}; models that generalise to edge weights from any exponential family~\citep{aicherLearningLatentBlock2015}; Bayesian approaches like~\citep{yangStochasticBlockmodelingVariational2017} and ~\citep{zhaoNetworkModellingVariational2018}; and EM-based variants such as~\citep{zhaoStatisticalInferenceCommunity2017,liSSBMSignedStochastic2023}.
+Other extensions of SBM-based inference include maximum-entropy approaches ~\citep{galloAssessingFrustrationRealworld2024, di2025assessing}; models that generalise to edge weights from any exponential family~\citep{aicherLearningLatentBlock2015}; Bayesian approaches like~\citep{yangStochasticBlockmodelingVariational2017} and ~\citep{zhaoNetworkModellingVariational2018}; and EM-based variants such as~\citep{zhaoStatisticalInferenceCommunity2017,liSSBMSignedStochastic2023}.